What Is Die-Cutting and How Is It Used for Custom Labels?

 A practical checklist:

-• Roll requirements: unwind direction, core, max diameter, pitch, and splice rules
+- Roll requirements (unwind direction, core, max diameter, pitch, splice rules)

-If you tell us your pain—lift, bubbles, residue, jams, slow placement—we design the fix into the construction.
+If you tell us your pain—lift, bubbles, residue, jams, slow placement—we engineer the fix into the construction.

 How do we validate before you order big volume?